Bank strike total in WB, customers inconvenienced | Business

 - India

-Banking operations across West Bengal was hit on the first day of the two-day nationwide bank strike, which received huge response from the staff and officers of public sector banks, foreign and private banks in the state.
+Banking operations across West Bengal were hit on the first day of the two-day nationwide bank strike, which received huge response from the staff and officers of public sector, foreign and private banks in the state.

 Customers were inconvenienced due to the strike and as most of the ATMs ran dry due to the lack of replenishment.